bisxxal/collageHub/README.md

 #                                                      CollageHub  🏫

-CollageHub is a Next.js application that allows users to create and manage collages with ease.
+CollegeHub is a Next.js application that allows users to create and manage College with ease.
 It leverages modern web technologies to provide a sleek and responsive user interface.

 ## Features

-- **Create Collages**: Users can upload and manage images for collage creation.
+- **Create College**: Users can upload and manage images for collage creation.
 - **Dynamic Layouts**: Multiple layout options for your collage.
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices.
 - **Optimized Performance**: Built with Next.js for fast performance.